astralfrontier/chaosfrontier-org-wiki/silly/waifu-the-shipping.md

 Typical beats:

 * **Scene Change**: you can "hard cut" yourself, and the people around you, into a new context.
 This is a combination of teleportation, memory alteration, and glamour.
 Supernatural individuals who are Scene Changed with you will recognize that something unusual has happened to them.
-* **Moeblob**: you can avert damage to yourself through cutesy behavior, innocence, and naivete.
+* **Immunity**: you can avert damage to yourself through cutesy behavior, innocence, and naivete.
 If you seem like you can do no harm, no harm will come to you.

+## Charm Points

+Waifus sometimes equip accessories or maintain personal fashion styles that amplify their Ship, maintain their Cuteness, or empower their Beats.
+These are collectively called "charm points".
+Examples:

+* Thigh-high socks
+* A twin-tail or other unique hairstyle
+* Bells, ribbons, or frills
+* Unusually colored hair

 ## Enemies